 Although access to local businesses was severely affected by construction of raised median islands, the local Chamber of Commerce worked with the City to convince business owners that the new roadway would provide a much better business climate than the existing road.
 With this collaborative approach between the City and the Chamber of Commerce, most business owners donated the needed right-of-way to construct this project.
 The City spent less than $30,000 on right-of-way acquisition to obtain an average 3.1 m (10 ft) strip of the front edge of each commercial property along the roadway.
 Without cooperation from the businesses, it would have cost the City $500,000 to obtain the right-of-way at fair market value.

 University Place also worked with the local utility company to place utility lines underground.
-The utility company agreed to pay half of the cost, if the City could provide a utility trench as part of the City’s construction project.
-This lowered the City’s cost of burying the utility lines by as much as $1 million.
+The utility company agreed to pay half of the cost, if the City could provide a utility trench as part of the City's construction project.
+This lowered the City's cost of relocating utility lines underground by as much as $1 million.

 The project was completed in 1999 at a total cost of $2.5 million, including design, right-of-way and construction.

-The City has analyzed speed, accident, and economic development data collected before and after the construction of the Bridgeport Way improvements between 35th and 40th Streets.
-The project’s traffic calming features reduced speeds and crashes while increasing business activity.
-Average speed decreased by 13 percent and traffic accidents were reduced by 60 percent (see table below).
+The City has analyzed speed, collision and economic development data collected before and after the construction of the Bridgeport Way improvements between 35th and 40th Streets.
+The project's traffic calming features reduced vehicle speeds and crashes while increasing business activity.

 |Average Annual Crashes||19||8 (first year)||-60 %|

-Prior to the project’s implementation, very few pedestrians walked along or crossed the roadway because there were no sidewalks, crosswalks, or paved shoulders.
-Increased pedestrian activity is evidenced by the over 3200 pedestrians per month usage levels found at the two new mid-block crosswalks.
-The south crosswalk has 100 pedestrians per day, which is enough activity to warrant a pedestrian signal.
-The City is considering upgrading the south crosswalk warning sign flasher to a fully signalized crosswalk to improve safety at that location.
+Prior to the project's implementation, very few pedestrians walked along or crossed the roadway because there were no sidewalks, crosswalks or paved shoulders.
+Increased pedestrian activity is evidenced by the over 3,200 pedestrians using the two new mid-block crosswalks each month.
+The City is considering upgrading the south crosswalk flashing pedestrian beacon to a fully signalized crosswalk to improve safety at that location.
 Yet, despite a dramatic increase in the level of pedestrian activity on the street and the increased exposure to motor vehicle traffic, the frequency of pedestrian crashes has remained constant at about 2.5 crashes per year.